ballerina-platform/persist-tools/docs/spec/spec.md

  configurable string database = ?;
  configurable string password = ?;
 ```
+`persist_types.bal` file will contain the derived entity types based on the entities defined in the model file.
+`persist_test_client.bal` file will contain the client API for the entities defined in the model file for the test-datastore.
+`persist_test_init.bal` file will contain the initialization of the test database schema based on the entities defined in the model file for the test-datastore.
+`script.sql` file will contain the SQL script to create the database schema based on the entities defined in the model file.

 The database schema will contain the code to create,
 1. Tables for each entity with defined primary keys